brandentanga/tastynoodles/README.md

 ## Don't you know that the Ruby Standard Library has packages that basically write a webserver FOR you?
 Why not use all those?
 Yes, I use some of them, like Process.daemon, and TCPSocket, which saves me much of the drudgery of communicating with *nix.
 However, the further down the rabbit hole you go, the less documentation there is.
 Also, I wanted to learn.
 Furthermore, I am Groot.

+## You forgot about [insert something important].
+It went right over your head.
+Nothing goes over my head.
+My reflexes are too fast.
+I would catch it.

 ## How do I eat Tastynoodles?
 If you feel like trying it out, clone this project, create an alias in your bash profile like the following: alias tasty="/pathtowhereeveryouputthings/tastynoodles.rb".
 Don't forget to source your bash_profile.
 Then you can run the following commands:
 * **tasty start** starts Tastynoodles, runs it as a daemon.